openstack-archive/fuel-docs/pages/reference-architecture/storage/0100-object-store-for-images.rst

    the compute node instead of a copy-on-write clone in Ceph.

- * Ephemeral drives are stored in local files on compute nodes instead of Ceph, preventing live migration of instances with ephemenral drives.
+ * Ephemeral drives are stored in local files on compute nodes instead of Ceph, preventing live migration of instances with ephemeral drives.

 These limitations are removed in